chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 SECRET_KEY_BASE=replace_with_your_own_secret_string
 ```

-You can generate `SECRET_KEY_BASE` using `rake secret` command from project root folder.
+You can generate `SECRET_KEY_BASE` using `rake secret` command from the project root folder.

 ## Database configuration

-Postgres can configured in two ways: via `DATABASE_URL` or setting up independent Postgres variables.
+Postgres can be configured in two ways: via `DATABASE_URL` or setting up independent Postgres variables.

 ### Configure Postgres

-Set Postgres connection URI as `DATABASE_URL` as an environment variable to connect to the database.
+Set the `DATABASE_URL` variable with value as Postgres connection URI to connect to the database.

 The URI is of the format